 - Being quiet and giving one-word responses to questions

 - Arguing with someone who says something positive

-Why is it so devastating to be low energy or negative?
-Because people will be affected by that energy.
-Since we humans want to avoid negative emotions, we avoid persons who emit them.
+It’s devastating to be low energy or negative because people are affected by that energy.
+Since people want to avoid negative emotions, we avoid people who emit them.

 6. You might look tense

-This as well is a mistake I did.
 I couldn’t understand why people approached and talked to my friends but not me.
-It took me years to find out that whenever I got uncomfortable, I got a stern look on my face that signaled “Don’t talk to me”.
+It took me years to discover that whenever I got uncomfortable, I had a stern look that signaled, “Don’t talk to me.”

-You can make a reality check: Ask your friends if you look angry or stern when you’re in a social setting.
-If you do, remind yourself to relax your face and practice daring to greet people with a smile instead.
+Ask your friends if you look angry or stern in social settings.
+If you do, remind yourself to relax your face and practice greeting people with a smile instead.

 7. You might come off as weird